VirtualGL/virtualgl/BUILDING.md

 Out-of-Tree Builds
 ------------------

-Binary objects, libraries, and executables are generated in the same directory from which CMake was executed (the "binary directory"), and this directory need not necessarily be the same as the VirtualGL source directory.
+Binary objects, libraries, and executables are generated in the directory from which CMake is executed (the "binary directory"), and this directory need not necessarily be the same as the VirtualGL source directory.
 You can create multiple independent binary directories, in which different versions of VirtualGL can be built from the same source tree using different compilers or settings.
 In the sections below, *{build_directory}* refers to the binary